Palestine Communist Party: Foundation

+1930s

 In December 1930, PCP ran in the elections for the Jewish Assembly of Representatives in Mandate Palestine, using a front organization called the Proletarian Party (Harishima Haproletarit).
 The party failed dismally.

-During the rule of Joseph Stalin, the party militants in the Soviet Union suffered from heavy purges, including numerous people close to party leader Joseph Berger-Barzilai.
-Daniel Averbach, one of the founders of the party, was brutally beaten and went mad.
 In 1934 Radwan Al Hilu, a Palestinian Arab, was appointed by the Comintern as the secretary general of the party which he held until his resignation from the party in 1943.

+During the 1936–1939 Arab revolt, the PCP called for an 'Arab-Jewish Front Against British Imperialism.'
+While the party supported the revolt's anti-colonial aims, it sought to redirect the conflict away from inter-communal violence and toward a unified class struggle against the British Mandate authorities.
+Statements from 1936 urged Jewish workers to join Arab workers in a general strike against British policy.
+The calls attracted some new supporters of the party, such as Alisa Fuss.